piccolbo/autosig/docs/usage.rst

         return x + y

-``param`` allows you to define a number of properties or behaviours of function arguments: validator, converter, docstring, default value, position,
+``param`` allows you to define a number of properties or behaviours of function arguments: validator, converter, docstring, default value, position; ``Retval``, which defines properties of return values, allows to specify only the first three.